Internal links allow users and search engine crawlers to navigate every page on your site seamlessly.

 LinkStorm’s Anchor tab uncovers all of a website’s anchor texts, both for internal and external links.

-Take a look at Linkody’s anchor text usage in the past:
+Consider Linkody’s anchor text distribution in the past:

-Most of the anchor texts used in the past are non-descriptive.
-You may click the blue numbers on the side to display which particular links use those anchors.
+Most of the anchors used before are generic.
+Clicking the blue numbers on the right will display which particular links use those anchors.

 To change this, simply visit those pages and replace the links with more descriptive anchor texts.